input-output-hk/catalyst-ci/docs/src/onboarding/index.md

 Using this CLI, the discovery process can, for example, find the location of all `Earthfile`s with a `release` target.

-Using the above filtered discovery process, we can now standardize on a small number of reserved targets with which the CI system is gauranteed to interact with.
+Using the above filtered discovery process, we can now standardize on a small number of reserved targets with which the CI system is guaranteed to interact with.
 These targets are as follows:

 1. `check` - This target is expected to run all necessary checks to validate the health of the project.